LauraBeatris/gympoint-web/README.md

   Future features:
   <br>
     - Trainings made by the Personal Trainer
-    - Students can access some datas that show how they've been improving in their trainings
+    - Students can access graphics that show how they've been improving in their trainings

  To see the **api**, click here: [Gympoint Rest API](https://github.com/LauraBeatris/gympoint-api)
  <br>